2024 Hurricane Season Predictions: What Businesses Need to Know

 2024 Hurricane Season Predictions

 As the 2024 hurricane season approaches, experts are predicting another active year in the Atlantic basin.
-The National Oceanic and Atmospheric Administration (NOAA) recently released its initial forecast, calling for 14 to 21 named storms, with 6 to 10 of them becoming hurricanes, including 3 to 6 major hurricanes with winds of 179 mph or higher.
+The National Oceanic and Atmospheric Administration (NOAA) recently forecasted 17 to 25 named storms, with 8 to 13 of them becoming hurricanes, including 4 to7 major hurricanes with winds of 179 mph or higher.
 Colorado State University predicts, with "above-normal confidence," a "well-above average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean," with 23 named storms.

 These numbers are above the 30-year average of 14 named storms, 7 hurricanes, and 3 major hurricanes.
 The Texas coast, Florida Panhandle, South Florida, and the Carolinas are most likely to experience direct hits.